 I’m quite cold too – I’m amazed the weather’s so shit for May in France.
 Let’s hope it doesn’t stay like this.

 After the bullshit on Wednesday, I booked train and coach tickets to Paris for departure on Thursday and arrival on Friday.
 I knew it was going to be hellish but I didn’t have a choice.
-I didn’t trust aviation5.
+I didn’t trust aviation ((I hate Iceland.)).
 My rescheduled flight was for Saturday, but I wanted to get to Paris as soon as possible ((I had spent money on hostel deposits, plus the later I went, the shorter my holiday would be – my return date was non-negotiable.)), and who knew if the planes would even be flying on Satuday?
 Eyjafjallajökull is one hell of a tricksy bitch.

 I was travelling with Eurolines, booked through National Express’ website.
 I expected it to be grim.
 It was.